tiimgreen/github-cheat-sheet/README.md

 ## Cloning a Repo

-When cloning a repo the `.git` can be left off the edge.
+When cloning a repo the `.git` can be left off the end.

 ```bash
 $ git clone https://github.com/tiimgreen/github-cheat-sheet